 A new developer looking to get into the self-storage business is typically concentrating all his energy on finding the best location.
 However, once you finally find that perfect site, it may not be flat.
 In fact, it may have a lot of grading issues!
-The good news is you can usually design the project to accommodate elevate changes and still be financially feasible.
+The good news is you can usually design the project to accommodate elevation changes and still be financially feasible.

 Anticipating Land Cost